 Initial Research & Reserving your Walt Disney World Vacation

-Booking a Walt Disney World Vacation in 2022 will be different from previous years.
+Booking a Walt Disney World Vacation in 2022 will differ from previous years.
 Traditionally, the first steps of arranging any Walt Disney World Vacation are researching, setting your budgets & making your initial reservations.
 While much of your planning will not have changed, there might be travel restrictions and park reservations to consider.

 However, you should always follow these initial steps:

 - Set what your maximum budget is.
 There will be additional expenses as you come closer to your departure date; make sure you can still pay for them.
 We have created a free Walt Disney World Budget Planner among our selection of Walt Disney World Planning tools.
 If you have a strict budget, print out our budgeting tool.
 When you arrive in Orlando, there will be additional expenses, e.g., gratuities and souvenirs.
 Unfortunately, like many things, Walt Disney World has become more expensive.